ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. Bias-variance trade-off
+Q. Bias-variance trade-off
 1. What’s the bias-variance trade-off?
 1. How’s this tradeoff related to overfitting and underfitting?
 1. How do you know that your model is high variance, low bias?
 What would you do in this case?
 1. How do you know that your model is low variance, high bias?
 What would you do in this case?

 <details><summary><b>Answer</b></summary>